-Average of 2 assays
+^{}Average of 2 assays

 Table 4.
-Productivity deviation ratio (%) by Aspergillus strains relative to the testimony (A. parasiticus) global productivity of aflatoxins B1, B2, G1 and G2.
+Productivity deviation ratio (%) by Aspergillus strains relative to the reference (A. parasiticus) global productivity of aflatoxins B1, B2, G1 and G2.

-Productivity dev Interactions

-Cultures Aspergillus strains re
+Cultures Productivity dev Aspergillus strains re Interactions

 8 th day 12 th day

 Ap + A. candidus 39.4 28.6 Synergic

 Ap + A. clavatus 39.4 42.9 Synergic

 Ap + A. flavipes 70.4 62.0 Synergic

-Ap + A. flavus 1 31.6 -7.1 Synergic/
+Ap + A. flavus 1 31.6 -7.1 Synergic/ Antagonist

-Antagonist

 Ap + A. flavus 2 43.3 7.2 Synergic

 Ap + A. flavus 3 62.6 23.9 Synergic

 Ap + A. flavus 4 29.3 33.4 Synergic

 Ap + A. flavus 5 39.4 26.2 Synergic

 Ap +A. fumigatus -33.4 -47.6 Antagonist

-Ap + A. glaucus 31.6 -16.6 Synergic/Antagonis
+Ap + A. glaucus 31.6 -16.6 Synergic/Antagonis t

-Ap + A. niger -69.0 -69.5 Antagonist
+Ap + A. $niger$ -69.0 -69.5 Antagonist

 Ap + A. restrictus 39.4 23.9 Synergic

 Ap + A. terreus -33.4 -47.6 Antagonist

-Ap + A . versicolor 54.9 28.6 Synergic
+Ap+ A. versicolor 54.9 28.6 Synergic

-The antagonistic effects of A. terreus are probably related to the fast utilization of nutrients, instead of aflatoxins biodegradative capacity, since the aflatoxins B1, B2, G1 and G2 productivity decrease is proportional.
-Concernig to A. fumigatus, the substrate conditions were unfavorable for its development.
-For A. fumigatus the optimal in temperature growing conditions is superior to 25° C. The present study shows that the biosynthesis pathway for Aflatoxins is clearly influenced by the interaction of other moulds that may co-colonize the crops were Aflatoxins production occurs.
-Co-existence and growth of mycobiota in a particular substrate allows to different results on level of Aflatoxins production capacity of the competent strains.
-Taking this in consideration, risk assessors must attend to biotic interactions when they develop models for the characterization of this hazard.
+The antagonistic effects of A. terreus are probably related to a fast utilization of nutrients, instead of any specific aflatoxin biodegradation capacity, since the decrease in productivity of aflatoxins B1, B2, G1 and G2 is proportional.
+Concerning A. fumigatus, the substrate conditions were unfavorable for its development, as its optimal growing conditions temperature is above 25° C. The present study shows that the aflatoxin biosynthetic pathway is clearly influenced by the interaction with other moulds that may co-colonize the crops were aflatoxin production occurs.
+Co-existence and growth of mycobiota on a particular substrate allows for different results in the levels of aflatoxin production capacity of the competent strains.
+Taking this in consideration, risk assessors should consider biotic interactions when developing models for the characterization of this hazard.